cloudspace/play_framework_tutorial/README.md

         Your content here
     }

-Note that using models.Book is necessary because it occurs before any import models.* calls.
-In scala, the variable goes before the type in variable declarations.
+In Scala, the variable goes before the type in variable declarations.
 Rails uses a similar method to get variables onto views by copying every instance variable onto the controller onto the view instance.

 **Routes with namespaced controllers**
 When you add your controllers to a package the naming conventions for accessing their respective routes isn't quite intuitive.
-When play compiles your project a routes object is added to each controller package.
+When Play compiles your project a routes object is added to each controller package.
 In documentation you may often see references to things like

     routes.controllers.application.index()